 - A. All financial aid awards are made on a one-year basis.
-STUDENTS MUST RE-APPLY FOR FINANCIAL AID EACH ACADEMIC YEAR. - B. The priority deadline for application for financial aid is February 1st prior to the academic year for which aid is requested. - C. Students must be enrolled on at least a half-time basis (6 semester hours) to be eligible for federal or state financial aid. - D. Students are required to meet the retention standards outlined in this catalog to remain eligible to receive Title IV financial aid funds. - E. Students receiving scholarships awarded on academic achievement must attain a 2.75 grade point average (GPA) for the first year to be eligible for renewal of the scholarship for the subsequent year.
-For each
+STUDENTS MUST RE-APPLY FOR FINANCIAL AID EACH ACADEMIC YEAR. - B. The priority deadline for application for financial aid is February 1st prior to the academic year for which aid is requested. - C. Students must be enrolled on at least a half-time basis (6 semester hours) to be eligible for federal or state financial aid.
+A student must be a full-time (at least 12 semester hours) day student to be considered for institutional financial aid. - D. Students are required to meet the retention standards outlined in this catalog to remain eligible to receive Title IV financial aid funds. - E. Students receiving scholarships awarded on academic achievement must attain a 2.75 grade point average (GPA) for the first year to be eligible for renewal of the scholarship for the subsequent year.
+For each subsequent academic year a student must maintain a minimum 3.0 (GPA). - F. All students who receive aid underwritten by the college are expected to adhere to the Honor Code for Academic and Student Life. - G. Financial need is defined as the reasonable cost of education minus the student's available resources, the prime sources for these being the student and his/her family.
+College aid serves to supplement personal resources.

-- subsequent academic year a student must maintain a minimum 3.0 (GPA). - F. All students who receive aid underwritten by the College are expected to adhere to the Honor Code for Academic and Student Life. - G. Financial need is defined as the reasonable cost of education minus the student's available resources, the prime sources for these being the student and his/her family.
-College aid serves to supplement personal resources. - H. Institutional aid may be affected by the receipt of need-based funds. - Students have the right to appeal financial aid decisions to the Admissions and Financial Aid Appeals Committee.
+- H. Institutional Aid may be affected by the receipt of need based funds. - Students have the right to appeal financial aid decisions to the Admissions and Financial Aid Appeals Committee.